How to really use your himalayan salt lamp – useful tips and tricks

-Water from the inside of the lamp can drip onto the bulb causing the hot glass to crack.
+Collected moisture on the inside of the lamp can drip onto the hot bulb causing the hot glass to crack.

 The water can also drip down into the lamp holder itself causing rust and damage to the electrical components.
-Which will result in a broken cord or constantly blowing bulbs.
+Which will result in a broken cord or constantly-fusing bulbs.

 To avoid the above possible problems follow these steps when handling your lamp.

-Step 1 - Turn the lamp off before moving it so the bulb can cool.
+Step 1 - Turn the lamp off for a few minutes before moving it so the bulb can cool.

 This might sound like a lot to do but don’t worry, in most cases you won’t need to do this.
-Salt lamps and their electrical components are not fragile and can withstand a fair amount of rough handling.
+Salt lamps and their electrical components are not fragile and can withstand regular handling.

 However, you might be running into problems with bulbs fusing OR you might just want to take necessary precautions anyway, which is great!